aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformatutil/_index.md

 ```

 Converts a load format enumerated value into a file extension.

+**Remarks**

 If it can not be converted, returns null.

 **Parameters:**
 | Parameter | Type | Description |